hline

 If the head of a household is also a firstborn, then one could further state that he is also a Kohen, a priest.
 Or at least he should have been.
 Before the sin of the Golden Calf, all firstborns of Israel would be priests.
 This is called the priesthood of Melchizedek.

-Tehillim (Psalms) 110:4 HaShem has sworn, and will not repent, You are a priest for ever after the order of Melchizedek.
+Tehillim (Psalms) 110:4 HaShem hath sworn, and will not repent, Thou art a priest for ever after the order of Melchizedek.

-Melchizedek is understood to be Shem, son of Noah.
-The Rabbis[1] said that Melchizedek instructed Avraham in the Torah.
+Melchizedek is understood to be Shem, son of Noah, according to the Midrash:

 We see that Shem may not have been a firstborn, but became a firstborn when his father Noah passed the robes of Adam to him.
 This is a metaphor for passing the priesthood.